 Bank, Deposits at Call, Short Term Accounting Policy: Initially recognised at fair value and subsequently measured at amortised cost.
 Deposits Terms & conditions: Deposits on Call do not have a maturity period and have an average interest rates of 0.3% (2020: 0.4% - 0.45%).
 Carrying amount: approximates fair value due to the short term to maturity.
-Receivables - Accounting Policy: Initially recognised at fair value and subsequently measured at amortised cost.
-An Waste Collection Fees & Associated impairment provision is recognoised using the expected credit loss method.
-Charges Carrying amount: approximates fair value (after deduction of any allowance).
-Charges Carrying amount: approximates fair value (after deduction of any allowance).Accounting Policy: Liabilities are recognised for amounts to be paid in the future for goods and .
-Liabilities - Accounting Policy: Liabilities are recognised for amounts to be paid in the future for goods and Liabilities - Creditors and Accounting Policy: Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Authority.
-Liabilities - Creditors and Accounting Policy: Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Authority.
+Receivables - Waste Collection Fees & Associated Charges Accounting Policy: Initially recognised at fair value and subsequently measured at amortised cost.
+An impairment provision is recognoised using the expected credit loss method.
+Carrying amount: approximates fair value (after deduction of any allowance).
+Liabilities - Assertating Delicus Lightliting are recognized for amounts to be paid in the future for goods and Creditors and Accounting Policy: Liabilities are recognised for amounts to be paid in the future for goods and Accruals services received, whether or not billed to the Authority.
 Terms & conditions: Liabilities are normally settled on 30 day terms.
-Liabilities - Creditors and Accruals Accounting Policy: Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Authority.
-Terms & conditions: Liabilities are normally settled on 30 day terms.
-Carrying amount: approximates fair value.
-Liabilities - Creditors and Accruals Liabilities - Accounting Policy: Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Authority.
-Terms & conditions: Liabilities are normally settled on 30 day terms.
-Carrying amount: approximates fair value.
-Accounting Policy: initially recognised at fair value and subsequently at amortised cost.
-Interest is Liabilities - Creditors and Accruals Liabilities - Interest bearing Accounting Policy: Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Authority.
-Terms & conditions: Liabilities are normally settled on 30 day terms.
-Carrying amount: approximates fair value.
-Accounting Policy: initially recognised at fair value and subsequently at amortised cost.
-Interest is charged as an expense using the effective interest rate.
-Liabilities - Creditors and Accruals Liabilities - Interest bearing Accounting Policy: Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Authority.
-Terms & conditions: Liabilities are normally settled on 30 day terms.
-Carrying amount: approximates fair value.
-Accounting Policy: initially recognised at fair value and subsequently at amortised cost.
-Interest is charged as an expense using the effective interest rate.
-Terms & conditions: secured over future revenues and Member Councils, borrowings are repayable
+Accidats Carrying amount: approximates fair value.
+Liabilities - Accounting Policy: initially recognised at fair value and subsequently at amortised cost.
+Interest is Interest bearing charged as an expense using the effective interest rate. borrowings Terms & conditions: secured over future revenues and Member Councils, borrowings are repayable on fixed interest terms.
+Rates between 1.7% - 5.35% (2020: 2.55% - 5.35%).
+Liabilities - Leases Accounting Policy: accounted for in accordance with AASB 16 as stated in Note 11.